Jesus' Parables for Disciples

 - Gold jewelry.

-- "Fine clothes" (NIV, NRSV) and "apparel" (KJV) is the Greek noun himation.
+- "Fine clothes" (NIV, NRSV), "apparel" (KJV) is the Greek noun himation.
 It can be used generally of any garment, "clothing, apparel."
 Here it has the idea of gaining beauty by putting on fine clothing.

-- "Reverence" (NIV, NRSV) and "fear" (KJV) translate the Greek noun phobos, here "reverence, respect."
+- "Reverence" (NIV, NRSV), "fear" (KJV) translate the Greek noun phobos, here "reverence, respect."
 The inner beauty that God desires is respectful, not disrespectful towards her husband -- humble, not haughty.

 How do you come by this kind of character?
 The same way as all Christians -- male and female -- from yielding regularly to the Spirit of God and letting that Spirit reign in your life.
 From the abiding presence of the Holy Spirit come his fruits -- love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).